SSBUTrainingGrounds/Tabuu-3.0-Dashboard/README.md

 # bot-dashboard

-Work in progress for a discord bot dashboard.
+Simple dashboard for our discord bot.

 ## Prerequisites